Title: | Using CF-Compliant Calendars with Climate Projection Data |

 produces a factor for several fixed periods, including

-for epochs.
+for eras.

 x <- CFtime("days since 2021-01-01", "365_day", 0:729) breaks <- c("2022-02-01", "2021-12-01", "2023-01-01") cut(x, breaks)